Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 *See also: [osu!taiko mapping/osu! conversion notes](/wiki/Game_mode/osu!taiko#osu!-conversion-notes)*

-Converts between osu! and osu!taiko are generated according to the rhythm, hitsounds, and slider velocity changes present in the base beatmap.
+Converts between osu! and osu!taiko are generated according to the rhythm, hitsounds, and slider velocity changes in the beatmap.
 Depending on how the hit objects are being hitsounded, the conversion between the two game modes generally goes as follows:

 - Circles, slider heads, slider tails, and slider repeats that bear no additive hitsounds (e.g. no whistle, clap, or finish) are converted as *red notes* (Don).
 - Circles, slider heads, slider tails, and slider repeats that are hitsounded with a whistle, a clap, or both are converted as *blue notes* (Katu).